 Designed by Sir John Vanbrugh, Castle Howard has twice appeared as Brideshead in film and television adaptations of Evelyn Waugh’s classic novel.
 Home to the Howard family for over 300 years, this magnificent 18th-century residence offers world-renowned collections and stunning architecture, all set within 1,000 acres of breathtaking scenery.
-During our visit, we enjoy a festive lunch and guided tour.
+During our special visit, we enjoy a festive lunch and guided tour.

 Castle Howard’s dramatic interiors are transformed each Christmas when the Hon.
-Simon and Mrs Howard decorate each room for the festive season.
+Nicholas Howard and Mrs Victoria Howard decorate each room for the festive season.
 In rooms lit by fire and candlelight, we can marvel at the giant Christmas trees, spectacular displays of traditional festive decorations, winter garlands, wreaths and floral arrangements.
 In addition, there’s live music performed to put us in the festive spirit.
 Shopping at Castle Howard is also a treat, with a festive covered market and a range of shops offering a wonderful selection of gift and food ideas.

 In the evening we enjoy a three-course dinner and an interesting themed talk from a guest speaker.